Alfred Stepan

-Alfred C. Stepan (July 22, 1936 – September 27, 2017) was an American political scientist specializing in comparative politics.
+Alfred C. Stepan (July 22, 1936 – September 27, 2017) was an American political scientist specializing in comparative politics and Latin American politics.
 He was the Wallace S. Sayre Professor of Government at Columbia University, where he was also director of the Center for the Study of Democracy, Toleration and Religion.
 He is known for his comparative politics research on the military, state institutions, democratization, and democracy.

 Life and academic career

 Stepan was born in Chicago, Illinois in 1936.
 He graduated from the University of Notre Dame with a B.A. in 1958.
 He gained his PhD from Columbia University in 1969 where his dissertation was supervised by Juan José Linz.

 He subsequently taught at Yale University, before being appointed Dean of the School of International and Public Affairs at Columbia in 1983.
 He became the first Rector of Central European University (CEU) in 1993, and in 1996 was appointed Gladstone Professor of Government at All Souls College, Oxford University.
 He returned to Columbia University in 1999.
 He has been a Fellow of the American Academy of Arts and Sciences since 1991 and a member of the British Academy since 1997.

 According to the editors of a collection of essays published in honour of Stepan, he was one of the few academics to be a member of both national social science academies.
+Stepan was a member of the National Endowment for Democracy's International Forum for Democratic Studies Research Council.

-Stepan is a member of the National Endowment for Democracy's International Forum for Democratic Studies Research Council.
+He died at his home in New York on September 27, 2017 from cancer.